truhoada/pushpushgo-ios-sdk/README.md

 4. Choose a suitable name for it (for example `PPGNotificationServiceExtension`).
 5. Open `NotificationService.swift` file.
 6. Change `didReceive` function to: (use dispatch_group here to make sure that extension returns only when delivery event is sent and notification content is updated)
+7. Click on top item in your project hierarchy and select your NotificationExtension on target list
+8. Similarly to your project, add App Group capability to your NotificationExtension and check `group.ppg.sharedDataPPG`

 ```swift
 override func didReceive(_ request: UNNotificationRequest, withContentHandler contentHandler: @escaping (UNNotificationContent) -> Void) {